 Another method is to fashion a slow-drip irrigation system.
 Using a one-gallon milk jug, poke a couple of pinholes into the bottom, which allows a steady, but small amount of water to be released.
 The advantage to this is that you only need refill the jugs, which, once in place, will water your plants on a consistent basis.
-The plant never suffers from too much watering as can happen if you travel to your site only occasionally.
+The marijuana plant never suffers from too much watering as can happen if you travel to your site only occasionally.
 If your plants aren’t getting enough water, then either add more jugs to water specific plants, or make the holes larger if the problem is the water retention abilities of the soil.
-Of course if you’re just growing a few plants, and they are on your property, using an ordinary garden hose works great.
+Of course if you’re just growing a few marijuana plants, and they are on your property, using an ordinary garden hose works great.
+Download my free marijuana grow guide for more tips about watering marijuana plants

 One very cheap and readily available source of water is of course, rainwater.
 Clean rainwater is a good source for your plants because tap water can contain unwanted chemicals.
 A lot of water systems use chemicals to clean the water to make it potable, or drinkable.
 They can also add additional chemicals to neutralize the taste, so that you don’t taste the chemicals, just the water.
 Tap water PH may also be above or below 7.
 While this is great for humans and our finicky taste buds, it can be detrimental to the plants.
 One thing to watch out for is the amount of sodium (NaCl or salt) in the water.
 If you water your plants with overly salty water, their eventual size could be reduced by as much as 50%.
 Tap water can also contain chlorides, sulfates, and other solids, which helps to explain why the sales of water filtration systems are so brisk.
 It is also why using distilled water is recommended for young seedlings, before they are transplanted.